Max Brooks

 Maximilian Michael Brooks (born May 22, 1972) is an American writer and actor.
-He is the son of director Mel Brooks and actress Anne Bancroft.
-Much of Brooks's writing focuses on zombie stories.
+He is the son of actors Mel Brooks and Anne Bancroft.
+Much of Brooks' writing focuses on zombie stories.
 He was a senior fellow at the Modern War Institute at West Point, New York.

 Early life

-Brooks was born on May 22, 1972, in Manhattan, New York City.
-He is the son of actress Anne Bancroft and actor, director, producer, and writer Mel Brooks.
+Maximillian Michael Brooks was born on May 22, 1972, in Manhattan, New York City.
+He is the son of actors Anne Bancroft and Mel Brooks.
 His father is Jewish, while his mother was an Italian-American Catholic.

 Brooks is dyslexic, and recalled that while he was growing up: